mdevans1/Docker_files/phpservermon/README.md

 #Docker phpservermon

 + Edit the initdatabase.sh file to set the variables for your database name, username, and password
-+ Include a tarred copy of phpservermon in your directory
++ Include phpservermon.tar.gz in your directory (http://www.phpservermonitor.org/download/)
 + Build docker image using the Dockerfile